tapyu/database-lessons/README.md

 ### Relational database structure

-[A relational database][aws] stores information in tabular form, with rows and columns representing different data attributes and the various relationships between the data values.
+[A relational database][aws] stores information in tabular form, with rows and columns representing different data attributes and the various **relationships between the data values**.

 ![](./assets/relational-databases.svg)

 ## Database management system (DBMS) and relational database management system (RDBMS)

 A database management system (DBMS) is a sofware that serves as an interface between the database and its end-users or programs.
-The most common type of DBMS is a relational database management system (RDBMS) where we store structured data, i.e., data **incorporating relations among entities and variables**.
-These entities and variables are organized as a set of tables with columns and rows.
+The most common type of DBMS is a relational database management system (RDBMS).

 ## Structured Query Language (SQL)